Section 232 Automotive Tariffs: Issues for Congress

 In 2019, President Trump responded to a Commerce Department Section 232 investigation that found imports of automobiles and auto parts threatened national security by directing the Office of the U.S. Trade Representative (USTR) to pursue negotiations to address those concerns.
 In March 2025, President Trump proclaimed that USTR's negotiations "did not lead to any agreements of the type contemplated by [S]ection 232," national security concerns "remain and have escalated," and the U.S. share of global automobile production has "remained stagnant."
 He asserted that USMCA and revisions to KORUS "have not yielded sufficient positive outcomes," and "investments resulting from other efforts, such as legislation," also have not been effective.

-The following tariffs do not apply to goods subject to Section 232 automotive tariffs:
+The following U.S. tariffs do not apply to goods subject to Section 232 automotive tariffs:

-The Trump Administration has implemented a two-year "import adjustment offset" for auto parts duties.
-An auto manufacturer may apply for an offset equal to 3.75% of the aggregate Manufacturer's Suggested Retail Price (MSRP) value of all its U.S.-built vehicles from April 3, 2025, to April 30, 2026.
-The following year, the offset is to decrease to 2.5%.
+The Trump Administration has implemented an "import adjustment offset" for auto parts duties (revised in October 2025).
+An auto manufacturer may apply for an offset equal to 3.75% of the aggregate Manufacturer's Suggested Retail Price (MSRP) value of all its U.S.-built vehicles, as determined annually by the Commerce Secretary, from April 5, 2025 to April 30, 2030.
+The Secretary is to establish an offset for vehicle engine manufacturers.

 Views on the auto tariffs and subsequent deals are mixed.
 The White House argues that tariffs could reduce auto imports and strengthen the U.S. industrial base.
-Some groups, including labor unions, support the auto tariffs and have criticized deals that would lower tariffs.
-U.S. automakers have argued that the United States should focus on lowering tariffs on imports from Canada and Mexico, whose automotive products they assert contain high U.S. content.
-Other auto groups have argued that 15% auto tariffs could still have negative effects, and some have called for negotiations to reduce tariffs further.
-Some automakers have announced plans to increase U.S. vehicle production.
+Labor unions support the auto tariffs and have criticized deals to lower tariffs.
+U.S. automakers have argued that the United States should lower tariffs on imports from Canada and Mexico, whose automotive products generally contain high U.S. content.
+In April 2025, Canada responded to U.S. tariffs with 25% tariffs on non-USMCA-compliant vehicles imported from the United States and the non-Canadian, non-Mexican content of U.S. vehicles traded under USMCA.
+Other auto groups have called for further tariff reductions.

 Issues for Congress

-Congress has constitutional authority over foreign commerce and impose tariffs and is deliberating whether to support, curb, or bolster oversight of Section 232 auto tariffs and related trade negotiations with partners.
+The competitiveness and resiliency of the U.S. automotive industry is a key issue for some Members of Congress.
+Congress has constitutional authority over foreign commerce and the imposition of tariffs and may consider whether to support, curb, or bolster oversight of Section 232 auto tariffs and related trade negotiations with partners.

 Some Members assert that tariffs could increase revenues and bolster U.S. manufacturing investment, with some advocating for expanding presidential trade authorities (e.g., H.R.
 735).
 Others call for limiting presidential tariff authorities (e.g., S. 1272/H.R.
 2665, H.R.
-1903), asserting that Congress should play a stronger role in setting and approving U.S. trade policy.
+1903), asserting that Congress should play a more central role in setting and approving U.S. trade policy.
+Section 232 automotive tariffs also may be discussed during the 2026 review of USMCA, in which Congress has a consultative role.

-Some Members have expressed interest in increasing oversight of auto tariffs.
-Some Members have called for tariff exemptions, like those previously in place for steel and aluminum tariffs, to mitigate potential impacts on the U.S. economy.
-Other Members have been critical of tariff reductions for the EU, Japan, and South Korea, which they assert could benefit foreign automakers over U.S. automakers.
-Other Members have called for commissioning a report on the potential economic benefits and costs of tariffs, including in the auto sector (e.g., S. 959, H.R.
+Some Members have called for a process to consider exemptions to Section 232 tariffs to mitigate potential impacts on the U.S. economy.
+Other Members have criticized tariff reductions for the EU, Japan, and South Korea, which they assert could benefit foreign automakers over U.S. automakers.
+Other Members have called for commissioning a report on the economic benefits and costs of tariffs, including in the auto sector (e.g., S. 959, H.R.
 2287).